Helsinki - Tallinn Ferry Guide 2024

 If you plan to take your car while cruising to Tallinn, using the Vuosaari-Muuga connection is the best option.
 This way, you can skip driving in the city centre and a ticket for Eckerö Line’s m/s Finbo is inexpensive.
 The price level of services on this ferry is also lower.
 However, the m/s Finbo ferry is not as new and comfortable as the other ferries departing from West and South Harbours.

-Travellers without a car can’t board the Tallinn ferry leaving from Vuosaari Harbour.
+Travellers without a car can’t board the Tallinn ferry from Vuosaari Harbour.

-If you are arriving by plane and continue directly to a ferry, a Helsinki Airport taxi to your ferry terminal costs from 35 to 50 euros.
+If you arrive by plane and continue directly to a ferry, a Helsinki Airport taxi to your ferry terminal costs 35 to 50 euros.

 Ferry Ports in Tallinn